datacite/homepage/source/jobopportunities.html.md

 8. Ability to think and act creatively to solve problems.
 Strong organizational abilities including planning, delegating, program development and task facilitation

-9. Demonstrated ability to convey a vision and lead an organization strategic future to staff, board, and members
+9. Demonstrated ability to convey a vision and lead an organization’s strategic future

 10. Demonstrated ability to bring diverse communities together